Ad Insertion Policies

 Configure an Insertion Policy

-Sponsor ads run within their own sponsor break, which means that the insertion policies for linear ad breaks are not affected by sponsors, with the exception of the Time based frequency cap setting, and possibly the Time based break settings.
+Insertion policies for linear ad breaks are not affected by sponsors, with the exception of the Time-based frequency cap setting, and possibly the Time based break settings.

 See Sponsor Ads for more information.